 As indicated above, no individual has been compelled to enter military service since 1973.
 Existing statutes authorizing compulsory service provide an exemption from service for persons who have conscientious objections to any military service.
 These statutes also provide for assignment to noncombatant duties for those who do not object to all military service, but who have conscientious objections to performing combatant duties.
 Individuals whose conscientious objections crystallize after they have entered military service may be honorably discharged administratively.
 3.3: What are the legal and administrative procedures to protect the rights of all forces' personnel as well as conscripts?

-The UCMJ provides procedural guarantees for courts-martial that are similar to the rights enjoyed by defendants in the civilian criminal courts, and in some respects exceed civilian standards (e.g., counsel is provided without cost and without any means testing for both trial and appellate proceedings).
-Both military judges and defense counsel are assigned to separate commands reporting to the Office of their respective Military Department Judge Advocates General (or for Marine Corps defense counsel to the Staff Judge Advocate to the Commandant of the Marine Corps) in Washington, D.C., to prevent any inference of command influence on their performance of duty.
-The court-martial system has an appellate system that allows those convicted by general or special courts-martial to seek review of their cases by the U.S. Court of Appeals for the Armed Forces.
-Each judge of the Court is appointed from civilian life by the U.S. President with the advice and consent of the U.S. Senate.
-In accordance with federal law, the U.S. Supreme Court may also review those convictions by courts-martial to ensure that defendants were not denied any constitutional rights and that the proceedings were not contrary to law.
+The UCMJ provides procedural guarantees for accused Service members that are similar to the rights enjoyed by criminal defendants in the civilian criminal courts, and in some respects exceed civilian standards (e.g., counsel is provided without cost and without any means testing for both trial and appellate proceedings).
+Both military judges and defense counsel are assigned to separate commands reporting to the Office of their respective Military Department Judge Advocate General (or for Marine Corps defense counsel to the Staff Judge Advocate to the Commandant of the Marine Corps) to prevent actual or perceived influence on their performance of duty.
+Special trial counsel, who exercise authority over certain serious offenses under the UCMJ, are independent of the military chain of command of the victim and those accused of offenses under the UCMJ.
+Special trial counsel is supervised by the Lead Special Trial Counsel, who report directly to the Secretaries of the Military Departments without intervening authority.
+Each Military Department and the U.S. Coast Guard have established a Court of Criminal Appeals.
+Those convicted by a general or special court-martial may seek review of their cases by the appropriate Court of Criminal Appeals and subsequently by the U.S. Court of Appeals for the Armed Forces.
+Each judge of the Court of Appeals for the Armed Forces is appointed from civilian life by the U.S. President with the advice and consent of the U.S. Senate.
+In accordance with 28 U.S.C. § 1259, the U.S. Supreme Court may also review the decisions of the U.S. Court of Appeals for the Armed Forces.